Sone Aluko: Ipswich Town

 Aluko joined Ipswich Town on a free transfer on 6 August 2021, signing a one-year contract with the option to extend the deal by an additional year.
 He made his debut in a 0–1 loss against Newport County in an EFL Cup first-round tie on 10 August.
 On 16 October 2021, Aluko scored his first goals for Ipswich with a brace in a 2–2 draw against Cambridge United.
 Three days later, he scored again in a 4–0 win against Portsmouth.
 Aluko quickly became an important part of the Ipswich squad, as the most senior player in the team during his first season at the club.
 He captained the team in FA Cup and EFL Trophy matches during the first half of the season.
-Ipswich manager Kieran McKenna praised him for his contributions both on and off the pitch; “I can't speak highly enough of him as a person really, around the place he's great with the younger players, he mentors, he speaks, he gives advice but he never sticks it in your face, he doesn't go around telling everyone that he's played in the Premier League, but he's there for advice whenever people need it.
-He has a quiet word in his own way whenever it's needed.”
+Ipswich manager Kieran McKenna praised him for his contributions both on and off the pitch; "I can't speak highly enough of him as a person really, around the place he's great with the younger players, he mentors, he speaks, he gives advice but he never sticks it in your face, he doesn't go around telling everyone that he's played in the Premier League, but he's there for advice whenever people need it.
+He has a quiet word in his own way whenever it's needed."
 On 26 April 2022, Aluko activated the one-year extension in his contract having made 36 appearances in all competitions during the season, keeping him at the club until 2023.
+After helping Ipswich to promotion back to the Premier League, Aluko announced his retirement from football on 6 May 2024.